Elaine Crombie: Early life and education

 Crombie is a Pitjantjatjara and Yankunytjatjara woman from South Australia.
 She and her brother were brought up by her mother's foster parents in Port Pirie, the Turners, after being given up at the age of six weeks by her mother, actor Lillian Crombie, who went to Sydney "to follow her dreams" in the performing arts.
 Lillian, along with her brother, had been one of the Stolen Generations.

-During her teens Elaine (in her own words) "fell off the rails", and she left high school at the age of 16 to go to Adelaide University to attend the Centre for Aboriginal Studies in Music.
+During her teens Elaine (in her own words) "fell off the rails", and she left high school at the age of 16 to go to the University of Adelaide to attend the Centre for Aboriginal Studies in Music.
 She lived in Adelaide for two years before going to Brisbane, where she was met by her father, rugby league great Sam Backo, for the first time.

 In Brisbane Crombie studied at the Aboriginal Centre for the Performing Arts for 18 months.

+Crombie delivered the second annual lecture at National Institute of Dramatic Art for NAIDOC Week 2021.

 Career

 Crombie's first break was when she auditioned successfully for Wesley Enoch's The Sunshine Club with the Queensland Theatre Company.
 The play toured regional Queensland, including Cairns, and did a season at the Playhouse in Brisbane in November 1999 followed by a run at the Sydney Opera House in January 2000.
-In 2003 she joined the tour to England to perform in the first Aboriginal written play be Kevin Wilbert The Cherry Pickers with the Sydney Theatre Company.
+In 2003 she joined the tour to England to perform in the first Aboriginal-written play, The Cherry Pickers by Kevin Gilbert, with the Sydney Theatre Company.